There are four positions open at the next Onteora School district

 and Bennett, and the High School.
 Her children have attended

-in the Town of Olive for the past 12 years.
-She knows the
+the Town of Olive for the past 12 years.
+She knows the district

-district as a student, a parent, a taxpayer, and as a concerned
+as a student, a parent, a taxpayer, and as a concerned citizen

-Parcel Tax Bill because she feels a fairly apportioned tax
+Tax Bill because she feels a fairly apportioned tax basis shows

-basis shows the Board is committed to the entire district.
+the Board is committed to the entire district.
+She supports

-see a need for structured redistricting, because of the continuing
+for structured redistricting, because of the continuing decline

-decline in enrollment.
-I disagree with her there, because
+in enrollment.
+I disagree with her there, because I think equalizing

 To learn more about Anne-Marie , come to the Meet the Candidates